a hands-on, rhythm-centric event

 • Sound baths

-• Drumming with kids
+• Drumming for beginners

 • Yoga/Qigong/ergonomics for drummers